lame-impala/params_ready/README.md

 _, parameter = definition.from_input(input)
 ```

-We have defined a hash parameter containing one simple and two complex
+We have defined a struct parameter containing one simple and two complex
 parameters as children.
 We’ll show both permission and prohibition approaches
 to achieve the same goal: